Molo24/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/89284280/130330965-f3d12aec-77ee-49e6-bae7-c8fd3fc16fee.png)

 ### Analysis of Outcomes Based on Goals
 The next analysis invovled looking at the count and percentage of successful, failed and canceled compaigns for plays based on their funding goals.
 The purpose here was to analyze the impacts of overall funding goal on the compaign.
 The strategy was to place each successful, failed or canceled play compaign in a funding goal bucket/bin, each separated by about $5,000.
-The, I used the `=COUNTIFS()` Excel function to count the number of plays by funding bin who were either successful, failed or canceled.
+Then, I used the `=COUNTIFS()` Excel function to count the number of plays by funding bin who were either successful, failed or canceled.
 Once those counts were determined, I then calculated a percentage of success, failure or cancelation.
 These values were then placed on a line graph with those compaigns with the lowest goals (< $1,000) on the left side of the X-axis to those campaigns with the highest (>= $50,000) goals on the right side of the X-axis.

 Exampel Excel code using COUNTIFS: `=COUNTIFS(Kickstarter!R:R,"plays",Kickstarter!F:F,"failed",Kickstarter!D:D,">=" &A3,Kickstarter!D:D,"<" &B3)`